mdn/content/files/en-us/learn_web_development/getting_started/your_first_website/styling_the_content/index.md

 ## CSS: all about boxes

-Something you'll notice about writing CSS: a lot of it is about boxes.
+Something you'll notice about CSS as you use it more: a lot of it is about boxes.
 This includes setting size, color, and position.
 Most HTML elements on your page can be thought of as boxes sitting on top of other boxes.

 ![A big stack of boxes or crates sat on top of one another](boxes.jpg)